 Calculate ICM Equity

-You can determine the ICM of each player (how much they can expect to win of the available prize pool).
-There are calculators online that can help you find the right figure.
+You can determine each player's ICM (how much they can expect to win from the available prize pool).
+Calculators are available online that can help you find the right figure.

 Decision Making